 Even though Byte’s sticker price is $2,749 (or $3,399 for Byte At-Night), numerous factors can influence cost, including discounts, financing, refinements, and more.
 In most cases, you won’t end up paying exactly $2,749, but it will likely be close.

 How do I get started?

-To determine your treatment candidacy and develop your aligner plan, one of Byte’s dentists or orthodontists needs to analyse your teeth.
+To determine your treatment candidacy and develop your aligner plan, one of Byte’s dentists needs to analyse your teeth.
 Order, complete, and submit an impression kit and they’ll respond with a treatment plan that shows every step in the process.

 How long will it take?

 Byte says their average treatment time is just 4–5 months, but each case is unique.
 Your treatment could take longer or even shorter depending on the severity and complexity of your condition.
 Their nighttime-only treatment typically takes longer — around five months for many customers.

 Medicare doesn’t cover Byte treatment.
 If you have additional orthodontic coverage, check with them to see if your plan covers home aligner treatment.